-The fact that the Registry is a national database means it reports on the results of a very large number of operations, which improves the value and accuracy of the information.
-Currently, the Registry monitors and has information on over 1.8 million joint replacement operations.
 The Registry presents the results in different ways.
 The clearest and most important way is by graphs and tables.
 We know the time until the redo (revision) operation and so we can calculate the percent of procedures that have been revised at 1, 2, and 3 years after the original procedure.
 This is known as the cumulative percent revision.
 There are many things that can affect this i.e. make it lower or higher.
 The aim is to identify what things make the cumulative revision rate lower, which means that there is less chance of needing to have the operation again.
 This is done by comparing results of surgery undertaken in different types of patients (young vs older, male vs female, heavy vs normal weight, etc.), different types of joint replacement prostheses, and different techniques for implanting the device.
 Examples of different techniques include the use of different types of instruments, or robotic surgery, or the operative approach.
 By comparing these different groups, we are not only able to understand what works better in certain situations but also what does not work so well.

 GRAPHS To assist in the interpretation of any difference, the Registry often graphs the results.
-Figure L1 is a typical example of a cumulative percent revision graph which is comparing two different types of plastic used in hip replacement.
+Figure L1 (below) is a typical example of a cumulative percent revision graph which is comparing two different types of plastic used in hip replacement.
 The cumulative percent revision which gets progressively greater as time progresses is plotted for each group at specific times since the original surgery.
 The time period scale is usually in years since the first operation.
 The lines on the graph represent the results for the factors being compared.
 The more the lines slope upwards the greater the number of revision (redo) operations that have been done.
 In general, the greater the difference in the slope of the lines the more important the difference.
 This graph shows that there are more revisions when non cross-linked polyethylene (the green line) is used compared to cross-linked polyethylene (the blue line).
 The information on the right-hand side of each of these graphs is important.
 This gives a measure of the amount of difference, how this is changing with time, and how confident you can be that the difference is real.
 The most important information is the HR (hazard ratio) and the p (probability) value.
-These are explained a little further down.
-TABLES The Registry also reports data in cumulative percent revision tables which accompany these graphs.
-These tables give the number of revisions as a percentage of the number of operations at particular times, i.e. 1 year, 3 years, etc. The numbers are simply the values on the graph at these specific time points and are listed to provide the actual number for each year so that the number does not need to be guessed at by looking at the graph.
+These are explained a little further down